 Internship projects are determined based on the current needs of one or more of the components within the Integrative Medicine Program as well as individual student interests and needs.

-The undergraduate and graduate internships are three-four month programs in the area of complementary and integrative medicine.
+The undergraduate and graduate internships are three to four months programs in the area of complementary and integrative medicine.
 All internships are uncompensated positions.

-Once an information form is submitted, our committee decides if you are a likely candidate for a current project.
-You will be contacted to participate in an interview with our management staff, who will discuss with you key areas of interest in our program, as well as internship needs.
-After the interview, our management staff determines if you are a good fit for one of the areas within the IM Program, and if so, you will receive a response as well as the information needed to begin the formal online application process.
+Once an information form is submitted, our committee decides if the candidate meets the preliminary requirements for a current project.
+Chosen candidates will be invited to participate in an interview with our management staff, to discuss the key areas of interest in our program, as well as internship needs.
+Candidates who meet the criteria will receive a response from our program with information needed to begin the formal online application process.

 How to Apply

 Interested applicants must complete and return the Internship General Information Form (doc) to Felicia Stephens, program coordinator, via e-mail at email@example.com, or via U.S. mail at the following address:

 1515 Holcombe Blvd., Unit 462

 Houston, Texas 77030

 All requests will be processed within a 30-day period by the Integrative Medicine Education Committee.
 Once the committee approves the request, the applicant will receive detailed information and forms for the application process.
 This paperwork along with all required documents will then be submitted to MD Anderson's Trainee and Alumni Affairs Office.
 The application process may take up to 45 days.